On Recoding Ordered Treatments as Binary Indicators

-To obtain critical values, we use two recently proposed procedures that are computationally tractable and work well in high-dimensional settings (e.g., when the number of moments is larger than the number of observations).
+To obtain critical values, we use two recently proposed procedures that are computationally tractable and work well in settings where the number of moments is potentially larger than the number of observations.
 The first is \cite{RSW2014}'s two-step moment recentering approach.
 The second is \cite{CCK2018}, who proposed a two-step bootstrap procedure based on moment selection \citep{andrews2010inference,andrews2012inference,andrews2013inference}.\footnote{\cite{CCK2018} also propose methods based on self-normalized sums that allow one to analytically calculate critical values and are faster computationally.
 However, these approaches are generally less powerful than the bootstrap procedure.
 We use the bootstrap procedure (as in \cite{bai2019practical}) when comparing the power of the test proposed by \cite{CCK2018} to that proposed by \cite{RSW2014}.} Both of the tests require two steps.
 In the first step, a moment recentering or selection procedure takes place.
-The second step conducts inference on the test statistic using the bootstrap over the recentered or selected moments.\footnote{Other methods proposed recently for inference and testing on moment inequality models includes \cite{andrews2019inference}'s for linear conditional moment inequalities, \cite{chernozhukov2015constrained}, and \cite{cox2020simple}.}
+The second step conducts inference on the test statistic using the bootstrap over the recentered or selected moments.\footnote{Other methods proposed recently for inference on and testing of moment inequality models include \cite{andrews2019inference}'s for linear conditional moment inequalities, \cite{chernozhukov2015constrained}, and \cite{cox2020simple}.}